janikdotzel/healthcare-agent/README.md

 #### Agent Orchestration
 Execute reliably.
 Durable workflows that ensure agent actions and LLM calls execute reliably, even in the face of failures, timeouts, hallucinations, or restarts.

-> Currently, the agent is not orchestrated through Akka.
+> Currently, the agent does not use Akka's Orchestration Workflow.
+> When the agent receives a request, the Agent determines if zero, one or more tools are needed to answer the question.
-> The agent does LLM calls and uses the SensorTool, FitbitTool as well as doing RAG on Medical Records.
+> The agent then calls the tools (SensorTool, FitbitTool as well as doing RAG on Medical Records) and waits for the results.
-> But that functionality comes from the Langchain AI Service and is not executed durably.
+> After that the agent calls the LLM with the results from the tools and the original question.
+> Then the agent returns the answer to the user.

 ## Usage